SummaryRead the full fact sheet

 Diabetes and tooth decay

-With increased blood glucose levels, people living with diabetes may have more glucose in their saliva and very dry mouths.
-These conditions allow dental plaque to build up on teeth, which leads to tooth decay and cavities.
+With increased blood glucose levels, people living with diabetes may have more glucose in their saliva and very .
+These conditions allow dental plaque to build up on teeth, which can lead to and cavities.

-Dental plaque can be successfully removed by thoroughly cleaning your teeth and gums twice daily with a toothbrush and fluoride toothpaste.
+Dental plaque can be removed by cleaning your teeth and gums twice daily with a toothbrush and fluoride toothpaste.
+Be gentle when brushing over the gums where they meet the teeth as bushing them too hard can cause some gum loss.
 Use interdental cleaners or dental floss daily to clean between your teeth.
-Taking good care of your teeth prevents cavities and gum disease.
+Taking prevents cavities and gum disease.

 Diabetes and oral fungal infections

 Oral thrush (candidiasis) is a fungal infection.
-It is caused by an overgrowth of the yeast, Candida albicans, which occurs naturally in the mouth.
-Some conditions caused by diabetes such as high glucose in saliva, poor resistance to infection and dry mouth (low saliva levels) can contribute to oral thrush.
+It is caused by an overgrowth of the yeast, Candida albicans, which lives in the mouth.
+Some conditions caused by diabetes such as high glucose in saliva, lowered resistance to infection and dry mouth (low saliva levels) can encourage the overgrowth of these fungi, leading to oral thrush.

-Oral thrush causes white or red patches on the skin of the mouth, which can result in discomfort and ulcers.
-Good mouth hygiene and optimal blood glucose levels are critical to successfully treating oral thrush.
-Your dentist can treat this condition by prescribing antifungal medications.
+Oral thrush causes uncomfortable, sometimes ulcerated white or red patches on the skin of the mouth.
+Good mouth hygiene and blood glucose levels in the target range can help to treat oral thrush.
+Your dentist can treat this condition by prescribing antifungal medications if needed.

 Caring for your teeth and gums

-If you are a person living with diabetes, and wish to prevent tooth and gum problems, it is advisable to:
+If you are a person living with diabetes, it is recommended that you:

-- Follow your doctor’s advice about diet and medication to keep your blood glucose levels as close to optimal levels as possible.
+- Follow your doctor’s advice about diet and medication to keep your blood glucose levels as close to the target levels as possible.

-- Thoroughly clean your teeth and gums twice a day with toothpaste that contains fluoride.
+- Clean your teeth and gums twice a day with toothpaste that contains fluoride.

-- Use dental floss or interdental cleaners every day to clean between your teeth.
+- Use dental floss or interdental cleaners once a day to clean between your teeth.

-- Avoid having a dry mouth – drink plenty of water and chew sugar-free gum to stimulate saliva production.
+- Avoid having a dry mouth – drink plenty of water and chew sugar-free gum to stimulate saliva flow.

-- Don’t smoke – speak to your doctor or call Quitline Tel.
-13 7848 (13 QUIT) for guidance and support.
+- Don’t – speak to your doctor or dentist, or call if you would like some support to quit.
+Tel. for guidance and support.